MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-vm-troubleshoot-scale-out-ha-on-sles.md

 ## Next steps

 This troubleshooting guide describes high availability for SAP HANA in a scale-out configuration.
-In addition to the database, the SAP NetWeaver stack is another important component in an SAP landscape.
-Learn about high availability for SAP NetWeaver on Azure virtual machines that use SUSE Enterprise Linux Server in this [high availability guide][sap-nw-ha-guide-sles].
+In addition to the database, another important component in a SAP landscape is the SAP NetWeaver stack.
+Learn about high availability for SAP NetWeaver on Azure virtual machines that use SUSE Enterprise Linux Server in this [guide][sap-nw-ha-guide-sles].